How Safe Are Your Business Online Payments? E-Commerce Sites and Protected Payment Gateways?

 Payment gateways provide additional layers of security in the authentication process, such as complex algorithms to detect fraud, and they employ sophisticated encryption protocols in order to protect data when a transaction is going through.
 The overall security of a payment gateway is very important if you want to protect yourself and your customers from fraudulent transactions.
 With those goals in mind, let’s take a look at the factors that make a payment gateway system secure.

 There are several features in a payment gateway application that indicate security levels that are satisfactory.
 The first thing to look at is data encryption.
 A payment gateway handles very sensitive financial information, and if security is weak, any hacker can peer into the gateway and make off with your customers’ financial information.
-Look for VeriSign SSL certificates, which indicate a standard form of encryption security that can be trusted.
+You should ensure the website is secured with an EV SSL Certificate, which indicates highest level of encryption security by enabling green padlock and name of company/organization in the address bar that can be trusted.
 CVV2 verification is another layer of security to look out for, which ensures that the customer is paying with their own authentic card.

 Next, you should consider your payment gateway’s PCI level.
 According to the PCI Standards Council, the Payment Card Industry Data Security Standard (PCI DSS) was developed in order to increase controls around cardholder data, so as to reduce credit card fraud.
 PCI Level 1 is the strictest standard in this respect, so a payment gateway with this standard is extra secure.
 Check for token technology as well, as this provides an extra level of security on top of everything else.